StephensonEng95/Filter-Api-Project/!README.md

 👨‍💻 About Me

 I'm an Electronics Engineering graduate who discovered a passion for software development after completing my degree.
-The software bootcamp further ignited my interest in programming, and I'm currently working as a freelancer while continuing to expand my software engineering skills.
+The software bootcamp further ignited my interest in programming.

 🚀 Getting Started